 - Major Bone Grafting.
 Larger areas of bone may need to be restored because of facial injuries, birth defects, periodontal disease, or other procedures such as facial tumor treatment.
 Usually for larger bone grafts, your own bone (taken from your jaw, hip, or tibia) will be used to restore the facial bones.
 A special membrane may also be placed beneath the gums to protect the graft and promote healing.

 Major grafting procedures are usually performed in a hospital setting, whereas minor bone grafting procedures can be done in our surgical offices.
-If you are in need of a bone grafting procedure or dental implants, contact us to schedule your consultation at one of our offices in Aiea, HI, or Honolulu, HI.
+If you are in need of a bone grafting procedure or dental implants, contact us to schedule your consultation at one of our offices in Honolulu, Aiea, and Kaneohe, HI.
 Your oral surgeon will be happy to discuss your treatment plan in full and answer any questions you have.
 Thank you for reviewing this information, and we look forward to meeting you.